 Code language: Python (python)

-In the example above, you’ve learned how to create a Pandas dataframe from a dictionary.
-However, crunching in data by hand when the datasets are large is very time-consuming and nothing to recommend.
+In the example above, you have learned how to create a Pandas dataframe from a dictionary.
+However, crunching data by hand when the datasets are large is very time-consuming, and I don’t recommend it.
 Below, you will learn how to read Excel Spreadsheets and CSV files in Python and Pandas.

 Here’s a YouTube video also covering how to create an empty Pandas dataframe and how to create a frame from a NumPy ndarray: